Zachary-Middleton/Deploying-a-Scalable-ML-Pipeline-with-FastAPI/model_card_template.md

 For additional information see the Model Card paper: https://arxiv.org/pdf/1810.03993.pdf

 ## Model Details
-The model that was used was a linear regression model.
+The model that was used was a logistical regression model.
 It was trained on census data to whether income is >50k per year based on census data.
+This model was chosen because the dataset contains multiple variables.

 ## Training Data
 The training data was spit from the main data set.
 The proportion that was used for training was 80%